 Regular medical expenses: You may be able to claim regular medical expenses on your tax return such as attendant care and care in a facility.
 Note that you cannot claim both the DTC and medical expenses; your tax preparer will determine which claim is more beneficial for an eligible taxpayer to make.

 Applying for these benefits and credits can be a complex process, but can yield important financial assistance.
-To aid persons with disabilities and those who support and care for them, the CPA Financial Literacy Program offers free workshops on this topic – contact email@example.com to book your presentation today.
+To aid persons with disabilities and those who support and care for them, the CPA Financial Literacy Program offers free workshops on this topic – contact our FinLit team to book your presentation today.

 Note: This article contains information from the CPA Canada presentation, “Disability – Accessing your benefits” and from the Government of Canada website.
 Information on the various credits and benefits was correct as of September 24, 2020, but is subject to change;